For the latest updates and guidelines from the Government visit their website.

 For more information about this scheme visit the British Business Bank website.

-If you are due to pay a self-assessment payment on account by 31 July 2020, but the impact of the coronavirus causes you difficulty in making payment by that date, then you may defer payment until January 2021.
+If you were due to pay a self-assessment payment by 31 July 2020, but the impact of the Coronavirus causes you difficulty in making payment by that date, then you may defer payment until 31 January 2021.

 Self-employment Income Support Scheme

-The Self-employment Income Support Scheme (SEISS) will support self-employed individuals (including members of partnerships) who have lost income due to coronavirus (COVID-19).
-The scheme has been extended until 30th April 2021.
+The Self-employment Income Support Scheme (SEISS) supports self-employed individuals (including members of partnerships) who have lost income due to coronavirus (COVID-19).
+The online service for the third grant is now available.

 Guidance for the charity sector